piku235/JungiThemeBundle/Resources/doc/yaml-theme-mapping.md

     # other properties
 ```

-From the **Themes overview** chapter you should know what is the **ThemeInfo**.
-Each key of the `info` maps appropriate
-field of the **ThemeInfo**, so keys that you can use are following:
+Each key of the `info` maps appropriate field of the **ThemeInfo**, so keys that you can use are following:

 Key | Type | Required
 --- | ---- | --------
 name | string | true
-version | string | false
 description | string | false
-license | string | false
 authors | collection | false

+#### Defining an author

-As you see the `authors` is a collection type.
+As you see the `authors` is of the collection type.
 To define an author you have to use the following formula:

 ```yml
 info: